 (1965 - )

-Torsten Rasch was born in Dresden in 1965 and began piano lessons at the age of six.
-From 1974-82 he was a member of the renowned Dresdner Kreuzchor and subsequently went on to study composition and piano at the Carl Maria von Weber University in Dresden.
-In 1990 he emigrated to Japan and established himself as a successful composer of film and TV scores, completing over 40 to date.
-Following an orchestral commission in 1999 from the Dresdner Sinfoniker (Völuspa-Der Seherin Gesicht for narrator and orchestra), Rasch was approached once again by the orchestra in 2002 for a commissioned song-cycle based on music and lyrics by the German industrial metal band Rammstein.
+Torsten Rasch was born in Dresden in 1965.
+He began taking piano lessons at the age of six and from 1974-82 was a member of Dresden’s renowned Kreuzchor, before going on to study composition and piano at the city’s Carl Maria von Weber University.
+In 1990 he emigrated to Japan and established himself as a successful composer for film and television, completing over forty to date.

 In 2002 Rasch received a commission from the Dresdner Sinfoniker.
 The resultant work – a 65-minute song cycle based on the music and lyrics of German industrial metal band Rammstein entitled Mein Herz brennt – premiered to great critical acclaim in Dresden and Berlin before being revived at the Helsinki Musica Nova Festival .
 A Deutsche Grammophon recording of the work (featuring René Pape, Katharina Thalbach and the Dresden Sinfoniker conducted by John Carewe) was awarded Best World Premiere Recording at the Echo Classical Awards in Munich.
 In 2006, Rasch was commissioned by London’s ICA to collaborate with the Pet Shop Boys on a soundtrack for the silent film Battleship Potemkin and a live, screened performance took place in London's Trafalgar Square.